IT Services Stay Informed IT Maintenance Windows

 These major ICT maintenance windows should be taken into account when planning any University event that requires any computing and/or networking services on-campus, including video conferencing.

-These weekends were chosen after extensive consultation with the University community to avoid study periods one and two, as well as taking into account constraints such as:
+These weekends are chosen with extensive consultation with the University community to avoid study periods one and two, trimester periods, as well as taking into account constraints such as:

 Study period census dates